VithalBiradar/Vithal-4NI23EC124-/README.md

 There is 180 degree phase shift between input and output or the DC level shift
 # Ac analysis
 ![image](https://github.com/user-attachments/assets/3cf65998-4b65-46bb-8cca-79b2e141505a)

-# Inference:
+#inference
-Current is directly Propotional to the Width of the Mosfet and the current changes with the change in width.
+1.Current is directly Propotional to the Width of the Mosfet and the current varies with the change in width.
-Mosfet saturation ensures the mosfet works as an amplifier and produces the desired negative gain as per the equation Av=-gm*Rd.
+2.Mosfet saturation ensures the mosfet works as an amplifier and produces the desired negative gain as per the equation Av=-gm*Rd.
-Q point stability is attained in saturation region thus helping in attaining linear amplification .
+3.Q point stability is attained in saturation region thus helping in attaining linear amplification .
-The Mosfet gain is increased in mid band frequency range (small signal analysis).
+4.The Mosfet gain is increased in mid band frequency range (small signal analysis).
-The Transient analysis reveleas the response of the circuit to time domain ssignal and determines how quickly the circuit responds to variation.
+5.The Transient analysis reveleas the response of the circuit to time domain ssignal and determines how quickly the circuit responds to variation.
-This is essential in high speed applications.
+6.This is essential in high speed applications.
-6.AC Analysis helps in designing circuits with desired gain and helps in impedance matching.
+7.AC Analysis helps in designing circuits with desired gain and helps in impedance matching.
 Also helps in understanding the frequency response and small signal behaviour of the circuit.

 Circuit 2: